seatable/seatable-admin-docs/manual/maintain/account.md

 #### Forgot Admin Account or Password?

 You may create a new admin account by running `seatable.sh superuser` script under the scripts directory.
-After logging in the new admin account , it will help you reset the original admin account and password.
+After logging in the new admin account, you can reset the original admin account's password.